SATS Security Services: Manpower

 SATS Security had a manpower of 450 officers in 1989; SSS had 760 officers in 1999.
-By the 1999-2000 fiscal year, 805 officers are employed.
+By the 1999–2000 fiscal year, 805 officers are employed.

 As of 2018, 800 officers are employed.

 Training

 SATS Security personnel who are eligible for further studies, are allowed to study for a diploma/specialist diploma in Aviation Management through SkillsFuture Work-Study Programmes.

+SAT Security worked with Institute of Technical Education (ITE) to introduce a Work-Study Diploma programme, which would allow Auxiliary Police Officer (APO) trainees to get a diploma while getting related job experience.

 Uniforms

 Unlike Certis CISCO and AETOS auxiliary police, the uniform design of SATS Auxiliary Police closely resemble the Singapore Police Force (SPF); with the exception of the baby blue top and metallic cap and collar badges.

 This is done to distinguish differences from uniforms worn by officers from the SPF.

 Awards

 SSS received the Outstanding Achievement in Collaboration in Education & Training award from the Australian Business/Higher Education RoundTable alongside Edith Cowan University for developing a Security and Police Studies Diploma Programme and scholarship funds for it.